vorburger/ch.vorburger.minecraft.osgi/README.md

 ## What else?

-The `ch.vorburger.minecraft.news` and `ch.vorburger.minecraft.worlds` are two example OSGi mods which you don't need to write your own, but can have a look at, and could optionally install into `osgi/boot` (with boot order prefix `6_...`) if you like.
+The `ch.vorburger.minecraft.news` and `ch.vorburger.minecraft.worlds` are two example OSGi mods which you don't need to write your own, but can have a look at, and could also optionally install into `osgi/boot` (with boot order prefix `6_...`) if you like.